 Overall, there’s nothing to be nervous about.
 No part of this procedure hurts or has any harmful consequences, so you shouldn’t worry.
 Even though you’re sleeping in a different bed (and could thus take extra time to adjust and find a comfortable position), the machines are accurate enough to nullify that detail.

 Depending on what your doctor suggests beforehand and what they notice during the sleep study, you may be put through the Multiple Sleep Latency Test (MSLT) during the day following the polysomnography.
-This test is an incredibly common diagnostic technique, and its purpose is to measure excessive daytime sleepiness and average sleep propensity.
+This test is an incredibly common diagnostic technique for many disorders, and its purpose is to measure excessive daytime sleepiness and average sleep propensity.
 The procedure is incredibly simple and resembles a “smaller” version of a full sleep study.
 The idea is that the more daytime sleepiness a patient faces, the easier it is for them to doze off and start napping.
 The MSLT procedure involves the patient trying to take a nap multiple times during the day, usually around four times a day.

 The napping periods last 20 minutes and are separated by breaks of two hours each.
 The less time it takes for the patient to fall asleep during each napping period, the more excessive daytime sleepiness (or daytime fatigue) they’re exposed to, on average.
 Obviously, external conditions can affect their level of fatigue, but the results are consistent with whatever ends up being diagnosed through a full sleep study.